-Honolulu's Post COVID-19 Vaccine Framework
+Honolulu's Post COVID-19 Vaccine Framework (Amended and restated as of July 2, 2021)

 The City and County of Honolulu ("City") implemented a four-tiered plan for reducing the spread of COVID-19 in City on September 23, 2020, with criteria set for loosening and tightening restrictions on businesses and activities to keep the residents of Honolulu healthy ("Original Framework").
 When the Original Framework was issued, there were no federally approved COVID-19 vaccines, and the availability of such vaccines was projected for the summer of 2021.
 However, COVID-19 vaccines became available sooner than expected.
 Presently there are three federally approved COVID-19 vaccines that are being administered in the City.
 This availability and administration of COVID-19 vaccines warrants adjustments to the Original Framework.
 This framework ("Framework") implements those adjustments.